 Explore Australia’s Red Centre, from Adelaide to Alice Springs

 Travel into Australia’s magnificent Red Centre on this Overland journey from Adelaide.
 From the red-rock moonscapes of William Creek and the Oodnadatta Track, the underground mining town of Coober Pedy to the towering domes of The Olgas, make your way through some iconic outback sights on your way to Alice Springs.
-See opal cutting demonstrations, meet the furry residents of a kangaroo orphanage, and learn about indigenous spiritual beliefs on a guided walk around Uluru (Ayres Rock) as you discover more about this breathtaking Australian region.
+See opal cutting demonstrations, meet the furry residents of a kangaroo orphanage, and learn about Aboriginal and Torres Strait Islander spiritual beliefs on a guided walk at Uluru (Ayres Rock) as you discover more about this breathtaking Australian region.

 Discover the best of southern and central Australia on an epic road trip.
 Like a true Australian drover, spend your nights camping in a swag under the southern sky